icip-dgu/seoul-air/README.md

 Link both of above to slack channels so team members are informed of status all within slack

 Step 3: The released version!

+####  How to run

+- To run from console, `mvn`
+- Above is also needed because that's what Heroku system would assume a Spring Boot app to have